bluesillybeard/Paint.NETOnWine/README.md

 This section is to give credit to those who are not listed as contributors on Github

-- Rick Brewster for creating Paint.NET to begin with
+- Rick Brewster for creating Paint.NET to begin with and encouraging this project
-- toe_head2001 for laying the groundwork for getting this project going
+- toe_head2001 for laying the groundwork for getting this project started
 - Several others on the Paint.NET forum for inspiring and motivating this project